TTTaevas/Website-Finder/README.md

 $ node index.js
 ```

+For the Javascript script, you only need to run the HTML file into your web browser, by either double-clicking it or by dragging the file into it.

+## ARGUMENTS

+JAVASCRIPT CURRENTLY DOESN'T HANDLE ARGUMENTS

 No matter which script, if you wish to use arguments, you are required to use the command line in order to launch the script with arguments.

-## ARGUMENTS

 - "-t" defines the number of URLs the script will go through.
 - "-d" defines all the top-level domains the URLs will use, separated only by a ",".